Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: A mod in the list doesn't do what it says on the mod page.
 Is it broken?

 > A: If the mod is under the `Assets and Resources` separator in MO2's left pane, then **do not** assume anything the mod page says about the mod is true for the list.
-If the mod is not under `Assets and Resources`, then report a bug in the Waking Dreams server.
+If the mod is not under `Assets and Resources`, then report a bug in `#🧠│vagabond-support` channel within the [Waking Dreams](https://discord.gg/wakingdreams) server.

 ## Q: My character's face suddenly became much darker, causing a neck seam.
 What do I do?

-> A: This is a vanilla bug that can be fixed by entering and exiting Race Menu.
-To enter Race Menu, either use the vanity mirror in your inventory (recommended and safer) or open console and type in: `showracemenu`, then exit racemenu immediately.
+> A: This is a vanilla bug that can be fixed by entering and exiting Racemenu.
+To enter Racemenu, either use the vanity mirror in your inventory (recommended and safer) or open console and type in: `showracemenu`, then exit Racemenu immediately.

 # Known Issues